Easy Christmas Bauble

 - Attach contrasting color to the edge of one circle, then (ch 3, skip a st, sl st into the next st), repeat brackets around 15 times.

-No need to weave in your ends 🙂 Just leave the tail of the last round to use for hanging up your ornaments.
+Leave the tail of the last round to use for hanging up your ornament.

 I hope you enjoyed this simple crochet pattern...